KEDuran/Google-Books-React-Search/README.md

 I have included a brief demo recording to show the application's functionality and responsiveness.
 The web application's deployed link on Heroku is the source URL for this recording.

+_Please note that you may need to download the video in order to view the recording.
+Make sure to have a video player installed._

 Link to Demo Recording - [https://drive.google.com/file/d/1uCWxluhvfPR_048mSyzd55AFgsNG9tJC/view?usp=sharing](https://drive.google.com/file/d/1uCWxluhvfPR_048mSyzd55AFgsNG9tJC/view?usp=sharing)

 _Return to TOC - [Table of Contents](#table-of-contents)_